Scholarships & Benefits

 John E. Ryan Merit Scholarship

 Each year we award the John E. Ryan Merit-based Scholarship, in honor of the late Dean, to incoming students who exemplify his passion for education and the law profession.
 Current recipients retain the scholarship as long as they remain in the top one-third of their class at the end of each academic year.
 Beginning with the 2013-2014 entering class, recipients will retain the scholarship as long as they maintain a 2.90 cumulative GPA at the end of the academic year.
 For full-time students, the academic year ends after the spring semester.
-The academic year ends after the summer semester for part-time students.
+For part-time students, the academic year ends after the summer semester.
 Upon matriculation, the scholarship is applied to tuition and fees.

 Accepted Student Day Tuition Credit